apache/privacy-website/policies/website-policy.md

 ## 7) Facebook Pages

 ASF Projects cannot run Facebook pages, due to Articles 5 §2 and 26 of the GDPR.

+## 8) Any other software

+Generally speaking, you cannot transmit users data without consent.
+This includes the IP address.
+If you want to embed a third-party element, you need to ask for consent, except we have signed a DPA with the provider.